 These adorable and healthy mini blueberry banana muffins are perfect for little hands and make a nutritious snack option for the whole family!
-Made with almond flour, these blueberry muffins are packed full of healthy fats and fibre and are sweetened naturally so they contain no added sugar!
+Made with almond flour, these healthy mini blueberry muffins are packed full of healthy fats and fibre and are sweetened naturally so they contain no added sugar.
 The perfect little healthy bites for lunch boxes or on-the-go snacks! {Gluten-free, paleo, no added sugar & vegetarian}

 You might be noticing a lot more “mini” foods on the blog these days.
 I’ve discovered this new passion for testing out miniature-sized finger food recipes on our toddler and baby.
 Probably the cutest taste testers EVER.
 But I may be a little biased ;)

-Due to their small size and high nutrient content, these mini almond flour blueberry muffins are not only great for babies, they can also be a great option to add to the snack rotation for toddlers, older children and adults!
+Due to their small size and high nutrient content, these mini almond flour banana blueberry muffins are not only great for babies, they can also be a great option to add to the snack rotation for toddlers, older children and adults!

-They are naturally sweetened with fruit so they contain no added sugar and are also freezer-friendly, so perfect for storing in the freezer for quick and easy meals and snacks.
-The perfect little sugar free mini muffins for the whole family!
+They’re naturally sweetened with fruit so they contain no added sugar and are also freezer-friendly, so perfect for storing in the freezer for quick and easy meals and snacks.

 - Easy to make – This recipe only calls for a few simple ingredients and takes less than 20 minutes to prepare!